ritchielawrence/cmdow/README.rst

 > How can I disable or hide the desktop?

-A. Running Cmdow without any options lists all windows.
+>> Running Cmdow without any options lists all windows.
 The window at the top of the list is the desktop window only as far Windows is concerned (and has a level of 0).
 However, the window that you and I know as the desktop is found at the end of the list.
 It will typically be the last window listed with a level of 1 (and by default its caption is "Program Manager").
 So running Cmdow "Program Manager" /hid will hide the deskop.
 If you have another window titled "Program Manager", then you'll need to use an alternative method.
 See the example scripts.

-Q. On a W2K machine running a number of applications that monitor our servers and networks, I have a batch file that runs Cmdow /AT every 20 seconds.
+> On a W2K machine running a number of applications that monitor our servers and networks, I have a batch file that runs Cmdow /AT every 20 seconds.
 Sometimes Cmdow fails to activate an application window, instead the taskbar flashes blue.

-A. This is a new 'feature' of W2K.
+>> This is a new 'feature' of W2K.
 Its known as Foreground Lock Timeout, and basically prevents another application setting the foreground window.
 You can safely disable this feature using TweakUI or by setting the value of this registry key to zero:-

 HKEY_CURRENT_USER\\Control Panel\\Desktop\\ForegroundLockTimeout

-Q. When I use Cmdow at a command prompt or in a batch file and try to change the console title.
+> When I use Cmdow at a command prompt or in a batch file and try to change the console title.
 Why does the title revert back when Cmdow finishes or when the batch file ends?

-A. This has been fixed in version 1.4.1.
+>> This has been fixed in version 1.4.1.

-Q. How can I undo the effects of tiling, cascading or minimizing all windows?
+> How can I undo the effects of tiling, cascading or minimizing all windows?

-A. In version 1.4.2 the /UM switch has been superseded by /UW.
+>> In version 1.4.2 the /UM switch has been superseded by /UW.
 This new switch will undo the effect of tiling/cascading and minimizing all windows.
 To maintain compatability with existing scripts, the /UM switch can still be used even though it's no longer documented on Cmdow's helpscreen. /UM now has exactly the same effect as /UW.

 Screenshots
 -----------